dendronhq/dendron-site/vault/dendron.alternatives.roam-vs-dendron.md

 ---
-id: 9de065ab-4802-4580-93a6-769e94a599c8
+id: ca35f923-ee90-4655-8db2-3ec7eabd7f1a
-title: Notion Vs Dendron
+title: Roam Vs Dendron
-desc: ""
+desc: ''
-updated: 1622559752691
+updated: 1622559737545
-created: 1622545672148
+created: 1622559637841
 ---

-> Dendron is your IDE for General Knowledge, see how it stacks up vs. Notion.
+> Dendron is your IDE for General Knowledge, see how it stacks up vs. roam.

-Notion is an online notetaking workspace for teams and individuals.
-Unlike Notion, Dendron is fast, local-first and open source, giving you control of your data so there's never any downtime.
+Roam Research is a notetaking tool for network thought.
+Unlike Roam, Dendron is fast, local-first and open source, giving you control of your data so there's never any downtime.

 ## Fast and performant.